cite-architecture/CitableCorpus.jl/docs/src/index.md

 The CitableCorpus.jl package defines functions for working with:

-- `CitableNode`s, associating a `CtsUrn` with a string value for the content of the passage
+- a `CitableNode` represents a passage of text.
+It associates a `CtsUrn` with a string value for the content of the passage.
-- a `CitableTextCorpus`, containing an ordered list of `CitableNodes`
+- a `CitableTextCorpus` contains an ordered list of `CitableNodes`.
-- a `CatalogedText` containing catalog information for a single citable text document
+- a `CatalogedText` contains catalog information for a single citable text document.